elexive-com/elexive-calc/resources/ResourceAllocationSelector.md

      - `description`: Text label for the strategy
      - `label`: Detailed description of the allocation approach
      - `valueProposition`: Primary benefit statement
-     - `switchingOverhead`: Numeric percentage of productivity lost to context switching
+     - `switchingOverhead`: Numeric percentage of additional work required due to context switching
      - `overheadLabel`: Human-readable representation of the overhead

 2. **UI Components**